 Homens Imprudentemente Poéticos by Valter Hugo Mãe

-This is the latest book by a Portuguese author I have never read but have only heard good things about.
-It is set in Japan and focus on the hostility between two neighbours, a craftsman and a potter maker.
+This is the latest book by a Portuguese author whom I have never read, but that I have only heard good things about.
+It is set in Japan and focuses on the hostility between two neighbours, a craftsman and a potter maker.
 As it is a recent release, there isn’t an English translation yet.

 A Desumanização by Valter Hugo Mãe

 Although I have never read anything by Valter Hugo Mãe, I bought two books written by him at the same time.
 This one takes place in Iceland and tells the story of a little girl who lost her twin sister.

 Contos Exemplares by Sophia de Mello Breyner Andresen

 A long time has passed since I last read a short story by this Portuguese author.
 The last time I did so must have probably been fifteen years ago and it was a compulsory read for school.
 I have been reading more of her poetry recently.
 I am not quite sure if this collection of short stories has any common theme.
 But I’ll let you know!